Balanced Hermitian structures on almost abelian Lie algebras

 Finally, in Sections \ref{sec_bal} and \ref{sec_anom} we study the balanced flow and the anomaly flow on almost abelian Lie groups, respectively, presenting the aforementioned results.

 \emph{Acknowledgements}.
 The authors would like to thank Lucio Bedulli, Mattia Pujia and Luigi Vezzoni for useful comments and discussions.
+They would also like to thank an anonymous referee for useful remarks.
 The paper is supported by Project PRIN 2017 ``Real and complex manifolds: Topology, Geometry and Holomorphic Dynamics'' and by GNSAGA of INdAM.